+I wish the story behind these cajun chickpea burgers came from a place of "wellness", but it is a little more dubious.
 The other week Adam and I basically pulled an all-nighter, staying up with friends playing records, debating ways to deal with climate change, and even some flamenco dancing, well into the night until it was basically time to get up.
-If this had occurred ten years ago, I’d now be telling you about how I went to work the next day or took a final in my Sociological Theory class, but it’s not.
-Instead, being the thirty year olds we are, we were goners.
-We spent the next day recoöperating like coffee addicted zombies in our sweats, binge watching Stranger Things on Netflix, and telling ourselves we’ll never do that again.
+If this had occurred ten years ago, I'd now be telling you about how I went to work the next day or took a final in my Sociological Theory class, but it's not.
+Instead, being the thirty-year-olds we are, we were goners.
+We spent the next day recoöperating like coffee addicted zombies in our sweats, binge-watching Stranger Things on Netflix, and telling ourselves we'll never do that again.

 Cajun Spice Mix

 - 1/2 Dried Oregano

 - 1/4 tsp Chili Powder